aquariumbio/aquarium/docs/_docs/manager/index.md

 ![selected category](images/selected-category.png)

-The operation states are explain in the [concepts](../concepts/#operation-states)
+The operation states are explained in the [Aquarium Concepts](../concepts/#operation-states) document.

-### Scenario: Starting a job
+## Scenario: Starting a job

-Clicking the number in the pending spot will display all of the operations of the selected type and state.
+From the Manager Tab, clicking the number in the pending spot will display all of the operations of the selected type and state.
 These represent all of the jobs that can be selected and run as a job.

 ![selected operation](images/selected-operation.png)

-The manager selects the operations to be part of a job, and then clicks **run** to start the job
+Selecting the operations to be part of a job, and then clicking **run** starts the job

 ![jobs](images/scheduled-job.png)

+Clicking the job id in this window will open the technician view that shows the job ready to start:

 ![technician-start](images/technician-start.png)

+And, once the technician has started the job, the status will update in the operation status panel.

 ![changed status](images/updated-status.png)

-### [Other scenarios]

-## How managers use designer
+## Scenario: Correcting a bad plan

+## other scenarios?